Last Updated 1 day ago | Commercial content | 18+

 However, unless you are armed with plenty of knowledge, we would advise you to wait until the official lineup is established.
 This way you’ll have concrete information to work with and make an informed bet.

-Might Bite, so far, follows as a close second, although poor performance in the Betfair Chase and King George raises some concerns.
+Native River, so far, follows as a close second, although health issues raised last season cause some concerns.